Wednesday, May 07, 2008

 3. On the other hand, many Chinese sincerely believe that the faults are on the Tibetan side.
 It is easy to find many videos/pictures from TV, newspapers and internet that clearly show many Tibetan mobs brutally attacked and killed ethnic Han and Hui Chinese, burned down stores owned by non-Tibetan people, etc.

 4. Many Chinese were shocked to see the "biased" coverages of these events from the western medias.
-They all thought that the western media are unjustly, biased, and intentionally inject the
+They all thought that the western media are unjustly, biased, and intentionally inject the so-called "Yellow Peril" conspiracy into their reports.

 5. Many Chinese are upset by Tibetan.
 They don't understand why there were such protests, and why there are so many (or so little) Tibetan are so bitter against Han Chinese.
 They think a) it was the CCP who broke the serfdom class system in Tibet back to 1950, and liberated many Tibetan serfs from their masters.
 Without help from Han Chinese, Tibetan may still live in a brutal feudalism society today; b) China has poured countless money in developing Tibet's economy since the Tibet was "liberated".
 Many Tibetan have seen great changes of their living in the recent years.
 Therefore, they should be happy, they should not complain any more.